9 Reasons to Invest in Property in Liverpool and Where to Buy

 9. Liverpool is a Well-Connected city in the Heart of the North

-Liverpool is well connected with 10 motorways, 10 rail-linked terminals, as well as two major airports serving the area, one of which, Manchester Airport, is just 30 minutes from the city centre.
-The city is a two-hour train journey from London Euston and is in close proximity to Liverpool John Lennon Airport which flies internationally.
+Liverpool is well connected with 10 motorways, 10 rail-linked terminals, as well as two major airports serving the area.
+One of which, Manchester Airport, is just 30 minutes from the city centre.
+The city is a two-hour train journey from London Euston and is in close proximity to Liverpool John Lennon Airport, which flies internationally.

 Which Areas of Liverpool are Best for Property Investment?

 The City Centre has benefitted from a range of investment and regeneration in recent years, making it a vibrant and attractive place to live.
 Property investors have increasing confidence in the area, particularly with the new £5.5 billion Liverpool Waters development.

 Toxteth is an inner-city area of Liverpool located to the south of Liverpool City Centre.
 While there is much-terraced housing, many large Victorian properties are being broken up into separate dwellings creating a growing number of flats.